NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 c.
 Once the doctor has seen the patient and prescribed medicine, the student should go back to the class, after entering in the “In and Out” Register unless the doctor advise rest or other follow up medical action – the doctor should write about the ‘rest or follow up action’ in the prescription sheet which should be prescribed by the students.
 The last student of the Institute should carry back the Medical Assistance Register to the Office.

 It is strongly felt that physical training for sometime everyday leads to energetic involvement of every student in the learning process.
 It also acts as a conditioner of body and mind.
 The concept of sound mind living in the sound body can be seen in the armed forces where the fitness of the people in all weather conditions is testified to be strong and stable.
 The youth of today is habituated to stay awake in the night and to go fast asleep in the early morning when they are expected to go to their class with fresh and receptive mind-set.
 It is therefore proposed to involve the students in physical training from 6:30 to 7:30 in the morning.
-This aspect will be further studied in consultation with the students once they arrive at Sri Balaji Society, Pune after their selection.
+This aspect will be further studied in consultation with the students once they arrive at Sri Balaji University, Pune after their selection.
 Before that the same schedule will be implemented.
 It is also proposed to introduce yoga classes.

 Boarding and Lodging